Hammad-Izhar/space-site/README.md

 -   Update links
 -   Make bundle size smaller
 -   Take a look at the Google Lighthouse Report
--   Add more planet textures (saturn might be difficult)
 -   Make Tailwind styles look nicer?
 -   Update the Project type to use a tuple rather than an array of links
 -   Is there a difference between lecture handouts and lecture files?